-In 1925, during the early days of winter tourism, it was mainly English guests taking ski lessons.
-A run from Kleine Scheidegg or Eigergletscher, including a lunch break, took practically a whole day.
-The customary hourly rate was five francs an hour, resulting in a day rate of CHF 25.00.
-This made the occupation ski instructor very attractive with earnings five times higher than those of a tradesman.
+In 1925, during the early days of winter tourism, mainly English guests took ski lessons.
+A run from Kleine Scheidegg or Eigergletscher, including a lunch break, almost took a whole day.
+The customary hourly rate was five francs an hour, resulting in a day rate of CHF 25.00 making the occupation as a ski instructor very attractive with earnings five times higher than those of a tradesman.

-Ski School Wengen was established in 1930 by Christian Rubi from Wengen.
-It was highly popular with guests, resulting in class sizes of 15-30 people.
+Ski School Wengen was established in 1930 by the local Christian Rubi.
+Highly popular with guests, resulting in class sizes of 15-30 people.
 Christian Rubi stayed at the helm of Ski School Wengen until 1939.
 In 1933 he also became the initiator of the first training course for directors of Ski Schools in Switzerland.

-Following the outbreak of war, the Winter Tourism Office of the time intended to cease ski lessons.
-At that the instructors decided to run Ski School on their own account, taking responsibility for organisation and costs.
+Following the outbreak of war, the Winter Tourism Office intended to cease giving ski lessons.
+The instructors decided to run the Ski School on their own account, taking responsibility for organisation and costs.

 Since its inception in 1930 the Ski and Snowboard School Wengen has evolved into a modern enterprise and is one of the longest running and largest Ski Schools in Switzerland.